ubcxzhang/Stock-Price-Prediction/README.md

 ## Running files (estimated time per job)

-- To run the files, submit .sh files with an order of 1. data cleaning.R to 4a. ensemble results with ELN model.R
+- To run the files, submit .sh files with an order of 1. data cleaning.R to 6. appendix_table.R
 - Always submit your job under [your_directory] instead of any of the subdirectory
-- The first and second jobs (e.g. "1. data cleaning", "2. feature construction") must be submitted in order; jobs "3. experiments with SVM model" and "3a. experiments with ELN model" can be submitted simultaneously; jobs "4. ensemble results with SVM model" and "4a. ensemble results with ELN model" can also be submitted at the same time
+- The first and second jobs (e.g. "1. data cleaning", "2. feature construction") must be submitted in order; jobs "3. experiments with SVM model" and "3a. experiments with ELN model" can be submitted simultaneously; jobs "4. ensemble results with SVM model" and "4a. ensemble results with ELN model" can also be submitted at the same time; "5. figure.R" and "6. appendix_table.R" can be submitted simultaneously.
-- For example, ./sh/xx.sh runs ./code/xx.R, saves the results at ./result/xx and the log files at ./rout/xx
+- For example, ./sh/xx.sh runs ./code/xx.R, saves the results at ./result/xx, produce graphs at ./figure/, generates table result in Latex format at ./rout/appendix_table.Rout and the log files at ./rout/xx

 <details><summary>1. data cleaning (12 hrs)</summary>